-Before any attempt is made to check or correct caster, camber and toe-in, the following preliminary inspections and necessary corrections must be made on those parts which influence the steering of the vehicle.
+Before any attempt is made to measure or correct caster, camber and toe-in, the following preliminary inspections and necessary corrections must be made on those parts which influence the steering of the vehicle.

 - (1) Inflate tires to recommended pressure.
 All tires should be the same size, in good condition and have equal wear.
 Note the type of wear to aid in diagnosing.
-(See "Wheel, Bearings and Tires" Group 22.) - (2) Inspect the suspension and steering linkage pivot points for excessive looseness; rear springs for proper tightness of "U" bolts and height differential between left and right sides of vehicle.
-The vehicle should be on a level floor or alignment rack and should have a full fuel tank with no luggage or passenger load. - (3) Adjust the front wheel bearings (See Paragraph 2).
-Measure front wheel and tire assembly runout (Follow Equipment Manufacturers Instructions). - (4) To obtain accurate readings, the vehicle should be jounced in the following manner just prior to taking each measurement (Height-Caster-Camber and Toe-In): Grasp the bumpers at the center (rear bumper first) and jounce the car up and down several times.
+(See Group 22, "Wheels, Bearings and Tires"). - (2) Inspect the suspension and steering linkage pivot points for excessive looseness; rear springs for proper tightness of "U" bolts and height differential between left and right sides of vehicle.
+The vehicle should be on a level floor or alignment rack and should have a full fuel tank with no luggage or passenger load. - (3) Adjust the front wheel bearings (See Group 22, "Wheels, Bearings and Tires").
+Measure the front wheel and tire assembly runout (Follow Equipment Manufacturers Instructions). - (4) To obtain accurate readings, the vehicle should be jounced in the following manner just prior to taking each measurement (Height Caster Camber and Toe-In): Grasp the bumpers at the center (rear bumper first) and jounce the vehicle up and down several times.
 Release the bumpers on the down cycle after jouncing both rear and front of car an equal number of times.